Nunes-Douglas/Nunes-Douglas.github.io/_pages/publications.md

 {% include base_path %}

 ### Book Project
- * Higher Education in Europe’s knowledge economies: National and regional stakeholders' influence on higher education policy
+ * Higher Education in Europe’s knowledge economies: National and regional stakeholders' influence on higher education policy (based on my PhD thesis)

 ### Skills and higher education Policy
  * Distribution or redistribution in higher education?
 The politics of the expansion of higher education institutions in the Brazilian context.
 With Amanda Domingos